CS-intro-with-Python/cs-project-2025-rticd/README.md

 ## Features

-* View tasks in different way, including a calendar.
+* Viewing tasks in different ways, including a calendar.
-* Add, edit and remove tasks
+* Adding, editing and removing tasks

 ## Git
-Latest stable version is stored in the main branch
+Latest stable version is stored on the main branch

 ## Success Criteria